 Are you looking for the best Road to Hana stops for kids that are worth it?
 Keep scrolling for an honest review of Pua’a Ka’a Falls and tips for hiking with kids.

-This review of Pua’a Ka’a Falls as a top Road to Hana stop for families contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This review of Pua’a Ka’a Falls as a top Road to Hana stop for families was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you planning to drive the Road to Hana on Maui with kids?